Franjo Ivanović

-Franjo Ivanović (born 1 October 2003) is a professional footballer who plays as a forward for Primeira Liga club Benfica and the Croatia national team.
+Franjo Ivanović (born 1 October 2003) is a professional footballer who plays as a forward for club Lens, on loan from Primeira Liga club Benfica.
+Born in Austria, he plays for the Croatia national team.

 Club career

 Ivanović started his football career at the age of five in 2008 with SVg Mayrhofen, where he played until 2015.
 He spent one season at JFG Lohwald and joined the youth academy of Germany's FC Augsburg in 2016.
 In June 2023, he signed a three-year contract with Croatian side Rijeka.

 On 31 August 2024, Ivanović signed a four-year contract with Union SG in Belgium.
 He capped off his debut season with Union by winning the league title and scoring 20 goals across all competitions.

 On 31 July 2025, Benfica announced that Ivanović had signed a five-year contract with the club.
 One week later, on 6 August, he scored his first goal on his debut in a 2–0 away victory against Nice in the Champions League qualifying.